Sales

 By logging down notes for every step, you'll discover key performance indicators, inefficiencies, and bottlenecks, as well as understand which steps work and which don't.

 Initially, it will be time-consuming but in the long run, it will help your team craft a sustainable but scalable strategy for long-term growth.
-After all, a strong sales process will only be able to consistently close deals if there was a solid framework to follow.
+After all, a strong sales process will only be able to consistently close deals if there is a solid framework to follow.

 Maintaining a Relationship